AndiRen/Brain-Tumor-Detection/README.md

 1. Transfer learning is ideal for quick, cheap, and robust prototyping.
 2. Can use prototyping to investigate research goals and identify data needs.
+3. Self-built models struggled compared to pretrained model not because of poor design but due to limited training images (2400 vs 14 mil).
-3. Once research goals and data needs identified can build data infrastructure necessary to effectively train specialized models.
+4. Once research goals and data needs identified, can build data infrastructure necessary to effectively train specialized models.